 More details about this method are given in the following papers :About This Method, (Gives History and More on Egyptian Harmonic), and Chart Reading Rules (Reiterates Empirically Found Procedures For Reading Chart Data)

-We are going to look at parts of five charts in examining the apparent suicide of Carter Cooper: the 1st chart to see his significators for asthma, his 3rd chart to get insight on his mental state at the time of his death, his 7th chart because it is usually the most important chart for death, his 9th chart because he died as a result of a fall, and his 12th chart because it will tell us more about his early death.
+We are going to look at parts of five charts in examining the apparent suicide of Carter Cooper: the 1st chart (of early identity and its somatic consequences) to see his significators for asthma, his 3rd chart (of mind) to get insight on his mental state at the time of his death, his 7th chart (of significant others) because it is usually the most important chart for death, his 9th chart (of higher mind, religion, philosophy--all involving distance from the conventional) because he died as a result of a fall, and his 12th chart (of hidden matters and institutions) because it will tell us more about his early death.
 Below are descriptions of areas covered by each chart.

 Like the other charts of this method, the 1st chart is a harmonic derivative of the house from which it takes its name.
 It describes our identity formed in childhood and its somatic consequences.
 Allergies and asthma are two somatic examples.
 I have written a paper on the significators for asthma, found through the following link: Paper on Individuals with Asthma.
 The 1st chart shows who we are independent of other--essentially, who we are to ourselves.
 Who we are with others shows in our 7th chart.
 Just to give an idea of the wide variety of subjects covered by the 1st chart, it holds the significators for homosexuality when the boy discovers his sexual identity while still quite young (ca. 9-12 years old).
 Here is the link to that paper: Paper on Homosexuality .